VEZY/STICS-IC-paper/README.md

 └───2-outputs   # Outputs from the code in `1-code`.
 ```

 Note: This repository works for Windows.
 If you are using Linux, you'll have to replace the windows version of STICS by the Linux version everywhere in the code base.
 Search "Stics_IC_v24-05-2022.exe" everywhere in the code and replace it by "Stics_IC_v24-05-2022_linux".
-Mac users should build their own executable from the `0-stics` code base.
+Mac users should build their own executable from the `0-stics` code base, and put it in the bin folder of JavaStics. you can find instruction for compilation [here](https://github.com/SticsRPacks/documentation/blob/master/mac_users.md).